jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 The created loader halts the execution until the next tick of the event loop for each promise, which in this example happens just after all functions have been invoked and the code is no longer blocking.
-This gives time to consolidate all requests that are required for the next tick of the event loop.
+This gives time to consolidate all of the requests that are required for the next tick of the event loop.

-Then, `Dataloader` consolidates them on a single list, creates a `Map` and calls `myBatchFunction` just once with the requested IDs as can be seen on the request, and then passes back the results to each one of the calls.
+`Dataloader` then consolidates them into a single list, creates a `Map`, and calls `myBatchFunction` just once with the requested IDs as can be seen on the request.
+It then passes back the results to each of the calls.

-DataLoader also implements a **short-lived** cache for the requested IDs, which means that if you invoke `myLoader.load(4)` or `myLoader.load(2)` again throughout your program flow with this loader instance, `myBatchFunction` won't be called again since the result is already saved in memory.
+DataLoader also implements a **short-lived** cache for the requested IDs, which means that if you invoke `myLoader.load(4)` or `myLoader.load(2)` again in your program flow with this loader instance, `myBatchFunction` won't be called again since the result is already saved in memory.